Which Personal X-Ray Dosimeter Is Right For Your Organization?

 Types of TLD Dosimeters

 There are many types of X-ray dosimeters and calculations that can be considered when choosing what is best for your line of work.
-It’s imperative though to also consider and research what might be required by the NRC for your organization to stay in compliance before simply picking something.
+It’s imperative to also consider and research what might be required by the NRC for your organization to stay in compliance.

 Most commonly used is the standard body badge (although it can depend on what industry and work involved).
 These dosimeters are worn on or near the chest area and reports deep dose whereas extremity badges do not.
 Radiation workers can receive up to 5,000 mrem of deep dose in a year.
 In saying that, a ring or wrist badge does not replace a body badge since they are calculated differently.